 Kidney disease and dialysis have a significant impact on life, and it is natural to feel upset and nervous when dealing with such life-changing experiences.
 It is important to remember that dialysis is a life-saving treatment, and while it may take a while, you will start to feel better over time.

 Patients and families often feel nervous and uncertain about the future.

 Nervousness and uncertainty about the future may be in terms of their health, quality of life, and how long they will be able to live with kidney disease and dialysis.
 Often, patients and families experience anxiety from learning about dialysis and kidney disease, or from certain symptoms they are experiencing and feeling uncertain whether these symptoms are normal and expected.
-Sometimes, patients are simply nervous of being in a hospital and a new environment, and having to deal with nurses and doctors on a fairly regular basis.
-It is perfectly normal to feel anxious, because kidney disease and dialysis are highly stressful and difficult experiences.
+Sometimes, patients are simply nervous about being in a hospital and a new environment and having to deal with nurses and doctors on a fairly regular basis.
+It is perfectly normal to feel anxious because kidney disease and dialysis are highly stressful and difficult experiences.
 You can speak to your healthcare team, including your nephrologist and social worker, about your concerns and to discuss strategies to overcome your fear and anxieties.

 Sometimes, patients and families experience depression during dialysis initiation.
 Dialysis can seem like a shock, and people often feel as if their lives have been turned upside down.

 People often question their own self-worth.